 Why did the chicken cross the road?
 To get dressed up because it is BORING when it’s naked!
-Ok so that’s a terrible joke.
+Okay, so that’s a terrible joke.
 But it’s also the truth!

 You might have steered away from chicken breasts — or had a less-than-awesome experience with them — because of their tendency to turn out dry and tough instead of moist and tender.
 That can especially happen with boneless, skinless breasts.